ubeda/DIRACDocs/source/AdministratorGuide/Systems/ResourceStatus/introduction.rst

 It may happen that an Element requires more than one Status.
-A very clear example are the StorageElement Resources, which require several Statuses in order to specify the different data accesses ( Read, Write, etc ... ).
+A very clear example are the StorageElement Resources, which require several Statuses in order to specify the different data accesses ( ReadAccess, WriteAccess, etc ... ).

 By default, every Element has only one StatusType - "all".
 However, this can be modified on the CS to have as many as needed.
 Please, take a look to :doc:`configuration` for further